ghruproject/bactscout/README.md

 - 🔬 **Taxonomic Profiling**: Ultra-fast metagenomic profiling with Sylph

-- 🛡️ **MLST Quality Control**: Multi-locus sequence typing with ARIBA for genome quality assessment.
+- 🛡️ **MLST Quality Control**: Multi-locus sequence typing with StringMLST for genome quality assessment.
 A valid ST is a good sign.

 ## 📦 Installation